 Educational institutions on the resume

 Now, I will see how to write the educational institutions on the resume:

 - The official name of the school (educational institution’s name).

-- List city and state when looking outside of the state where employers may be unfamiliar with the location of your college.
+- Include the location of the institution (city and state) when looking outside of the state where employers may be unfamiliar with the location of your college.

 Generally, your education should be listed first on your resume (unless you have extensive experience in your desired field).
 Start with your most recent program of study, including your major/degree and institution.

 Examples of how to write the education on the resume